Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Custom-nodes-hlsl-create-node-by-reflection.md

 ///</funchints>
 ```

-By default, when you specify a provider key, Unity places the reflected node in the **Reflected by Path** category and uses its corresponding function name to identify it.
-However, you can use additional function hints to the HLSL include file to use custom category and node display names.
+By default, as soon as you specify a provider key, Unity places the reflected node in the **Reflected by Path** category and uses its corresponding function name to identify it.
+However, you can use [additional reflection hints](Custom-nodes-hlsl-reflection-hints-reference.md) to the HLSL include file to specify custom category and node display names, and more.
 For more details, refer to the next section.

 ## Further customize the reflected node

-To further customize the behavior and appearance of the reflected function node and its parameters in Shader Graph, you have to precede the function with a list of hints in the HLSL include file.
+To further customize the behavior and appearance of the reflected function node and its parameters in Shader Graph, you have to precede the function with a list of [reflection hints](Custom-nodes-hlsl-reflection-hints-reference.md) in the HLSL include file.

 There are two types of hints:
 * Function hints for the function node as a whole.